tinkerhub/TinkerHub-Learning-Paths/content/hacking.md

 ---
 title: Hacking and Bug Bounty
 date: 2021-04-12T05:16:58+05:30
-draft: false
+category: other
 image: images/hacker.jpg
+tags:
+  - hacking
+  - bounty
+authors:
+  - fasalmbt
 mainpage: false
-category: "other"
-tags: ["hacking", "bounty"]
-authors: ["fasalmbt"]
+draft: false
 ---
 Hacking is the activity of identifying weaknesses in a computer system or a network to exploit the security to gain access to personal data or business data.
 An example of computer hacking can be: using a password cracking algorithm to gain access to a computer system.